osrf/ros2multirobotbook/src/traffic-editor.md

 |  ![Move icon](images/traffic_editor/icons/move.svg)    |  Move  |    `m`   |  Move an entity in the `Working Area`  |
 | ![Rotate icon](images/traffic_editor/icons/rotate.svg) | Rotate |    `r`   | Rotate an entity in the `Working Area` |

-The `SideBar` contains multiple tabs with various functionalities:
+The `Sidebar` contains multiple tabs with various functionalities:
 * **levels:** to add a new level to the building.
 This can be done from scratch or by importing a floor plan image file.
 * **layers:** to overlap other images such as lidar maps over the level
 * **lifts:** to configure and add lifts to the building
 * **traffic:** to add "navigation graphs" to the level (a collection of lanes occupiable by a fleet of robots, corresponding to a single fleet operating in the facility)
-* **scenarios:** to configure scenarios for simulation

 The `Working Area` is where the levels, along with their annotations, are rendered.
-The user is able to zoom via the `Mouse Scroll` and pan the view by holding the `Scroll Button` and moving the mouse cursor.
+The user is able to zoom via the mouse scroll wheel, and pan the view by depressing the scroll wheel and moving the mouse cursor.

 ## Annotation Guide
 This section walks through the process of annotating facilities while highlighting the capabilities of the `traffic_editor` GUI.

 To create a new `traffic_editor` project, setup a working directory as shown below with empty `.project.yaml` and `.building.yaml` files:

 ```
 maps/